re4ldev/arch-laptop/Guide.md

 Use _pacstrap_ to install Arch Linux on the hard drive.\
 **`# pacstrap /mnt base base-devel linux linux-firmware dosfstools e2fsprogs intel-ucode dhcpcd wpa_supplicant networkmanager grub efibootmgr neovim git openssh parted wget rsync man-db man-pages texinfo xorg-server xorg-xinit xorg-xsetroot ttf-dejavu xf86-video-intel`**

-(TODO: Follow up from here for the new solution that do not use BTRFS + SNAPPER)

 ## 15. Generate fstab ##
 Generate fstab file using UUIDs.\